Cranberry Sauce with Port and Clementines

 If you feel that’s just way too much work, feel free to just squeeze out the juice after zesting.

-In a heavy based pot, for even heat distribution, add the sugar.
+In a sauce pan* add the sugar.
 Without stirring, but the occasional swirl, let it slowly melt and caramelise.
 It should turn a deep Amber, but not burn.
 Use your nose to determine when it reaches caramelisation.
-A stainless steel pot can help too, as you see the colour.
-Mine is dark and antistick, but the caramel scent worked perfectly, telling me when it was enough.
+A light coloured pan can help too, as you see the the changes.

 Once the caramel has reached the desired colour, add the remaining ingredients, and stir, so everything is coated with the caramel.